kateuj/wellgood_coffee/README.md

 ![Product detail page screenshot](media/readme-images/product-detail-page.png)

-* __Edit and delete product buttons__ - The edit and delete buttons appear next to each product when a superuser is logged in so they can find and choose the product they wish to edit more easily than within the django admin panel. #TBC
+* __Edit and delete product buttons__ - The edit and delete buttons appear next to each product when a superuser is logged in so they can find and choose the product they wish to edit more easily than within the django admin panel.
+* __Dropdown options for size and grind type__ - for coffee products to keep the variants all in one place rather than listing them all individually in the product list pages.
+* __Quantity__ - decrease and increase quantity before adding to bag.

 ### Coffee Quiz